 How Was Cannabis First Consumed?

 While we are not certain about when ancient cultures began taking advantage of the hallucinogenic properties of cannabis, what we do know is some ideas about what the plant may have initially been used for.
-Unsurprisingly, cannabis, marijuana and hemp were initially used primarily for religious purposes, though it did have other uses.
+Unsurprisingly, cannabis, marijuana and hemp were initially used primarily for religious purposes, though they did have other uses.

 It is believed that in the early days (around 5000 years ago), people would make use of the cannabis plant for religious purposes.